racket/rhombus/enforestation/0000-enforestation.md

    The `define-enforest` macro is provided by the `enforest` library.

-To support simple contexts that have only identifier-named prefix transformers, the Rhombus expander API provides an additional structure type and macro:
+To support simple contexts that have only prefix transformers and lexicons, the Rhombus expander API provides an additional structure type and macro:

  * A `transformer` structure type with one field: